 Most of the trade in microbial biotech-derived products is from value-added products, although Canada may also export GE microbes themselves (referred to as "cells" or "seed stock").
-Canada exports microbial biotech-derived food ingredients to the United States and other countries; however, export documentation does not necessarily declare such content, and there is no way to isolate products that utilize microbial biotech by HS code.
+Canada exports microbial biotech-derived food ingredients to the United States and other countries; however, export documentation does not necessarily declare such content, and there is no way to identify products that utilize microbial biotech by HS code.
 Government sources indicate that there may be instances where GE labeling regulations or schemes require that products containing GE food ingredients be labeled to indicate their presence in food; however, no such instances were identified prior to publication.

-FAS/Canada estimates that in 2020 Canada exported approximately \$5.5 billion USD annually of processed products that use microbial biotech-derived ingredients at varying levels.5 Ninety percent of this value represents products exported to the United States.
+FAS Ottawa estimates that in 2021 Canada exported approximately \$6.6 billion USD annually of processed products that use microbial biotech-derived ingredients at varying levels, up from \$5.5 billion USD the previous year. percent of this value represents products exported to the United States.